LFPy/LFPy/examples/bioRxiv281717/README.md

 Files
 =====
+* requirements.txt: pip requirements file to install modules needed for the examples.
 * figure_2.py: Simulation and plotting script reproducing figure 2 of the manuscript
 * simplemorpho_modded.hoc: morphology file used for figure 2.
 * example_parallel_network.py: Main simulation script for network, needed for figure 4-6.
 See docstring in file for set up details.